What kind of leader are you?

 - Affiliative: Builds positive incentives and relationships.

 The best leaders use a combination of styles as the situation demands.
 For example, when introducing big changes to an organisation or project, a Visionary approach may be best.
-New teams could benefit form an Affiliative leader bringing them together and tasks with a deadline may need a Pace-setter.
+New teams could benefit from an Affiliative leader bringing them together and tasks with a deadline may need a Pace-setter.

 Most people will have one or two main styles that gel well with their personality.
 The trick to becoming a great leader is learning how to adapt for approaches that may not come so easily.